victoryy12/Sphervivor/README.md

 __________________________________________________________________________________________________________________________________________________________________________________________________________________
 How to Play

-Play from your browser via https://victorvman.itch.io/spherevivor and press "Run game"
+Play from your browser via https://victorvman.itch.io/spherevivor and press "Run game".

+If you want to play the game locally on your device,
+1. Find and press the download link on the Itch.io page https://victorvman.itch.io/spherevivor
+2. Unzip and open the folder
+3. run Spherevivor.exe
 __________________________________________________________________________________________________________________________________________________________________________________________________________________

 Controls